Constitutional status of Cornwall: Campaigns for regional autonomy

 Cornwall was once separate and self-governing.
 If the Cornish people want autonomy and it would improve their lives, why shouldn't they have self-rule once again?
 Malta, with only 400,000 people, is an independent state within the EU.
 Why not Cornwall?

 However, in a newspaper article the Conservative MP for Camborne & Redruth, George Eustice, stated in September 2014 that "However, we definitely do not need to waste money on flash new parliament buildings and yet another tier of politicians so I completely disagree with the idea of a Welsh style assembly in Cornwall."

 The Labour Party in Cornwall also rejected the notion.

+Recognition within the UK constitutional framework

+The Conservative and Unionist Party under David Cameron appointed Mark Prisk as Shadow Minister for Cornwall on 26 July 2007.
+The party said that the move was aimed at putting Cornwall's concerns "at the heart of Conservative thinking".
+Had the position been carried forward this would have put Cornwall on a par with Wales, Scotland and Northern Ireland, all of whom have dedicated departments within His Majesty's Government.
+However, the new coalition government established in 2010 under David Cameron's leadership did not appoint a Minister for Cornwall.

+Cornwall Council passed a motion on July 22, 2025, to formally ask the UK government to recognise Cornwall as the fifth nation of the United Kingdom.
+It was brought forward by Councillor Dick Cole, leader of the regional party Mebyon Kernow, and supported by council leadership including then-leader Leigh Frost.
+The motion passed 53 to 22.